 When in question, please reach out to a trusted and experienced professional herbalist for consultation.
 Rachel is available for consultation on request, and can be reached at email@example.com.

 On behalf of the entire SOIL team, we are wishing all in our extended community and their loved ones continued resilience, wellbeing, and togetherness at this time.
 We look forward to continuing in the work of sharing whole-life skills for community resilience which are so deeply needed at this moment and for the health of our shared future.

 Like so many schools and places of business, we are pausing in-person gatherings in the near future.
-Deep Ecology & Yoga Retreat has been rescheduled for September 3-6, 2020 and Consent, Courage, Compassion: Fertile Soil for Conscious Connection will take place in 2021 (exact dates TBD).
+Our 2020 programs have been rescheduled to 2021, beginning in May.